 Here are some of the changes that you can make.

-• Display and Text Size: You can change some settings here to help seniors with visual impairments.
-To emphasize text, turn on the Bold Text option and to enlarge text turn on Larger Text and increase font size further using the slider.
-This will make it easy for the elderly to read on iPad.
+- Display and Text Size: You can change some settings here to help seniors with visual impairments.
+Enhances readability by enabling Bold Text for emphasis and Larger Text to increase font size using a slider, making content easier to read.

 2: Create Apple ID and Password